paolodalberto/QC/Notes/README.md

 (1/2 the way through, this si a light introduction to the tools for designing, simulate, and run QC algorithms) From here I am trying to understand the building plock of the current implementation of the tools for QC.

+### Quantum Programming: Unlocking the Future of Computing
+An absolute waste of money.

 ## ARTICLES